-House parties are specifically designed to introduce potential guests or friends of potential guests to Wild Rainbow African Safaris, Jody and explain what a Wild Rainbow safari is all about.
-Past guests host friends and family for a light hearted evening of stories supported with a visual presentation.
+House parties are specifically designed for past guests to host friends and family for a light hearted evening of Africa stories supported with a visual presentation.
+House parties are meant to introduce guests and friends of the host to Wild Rainbow African Safaris.
+Jody explains what a Wild Rainbow safari is all about.
 Don’t want to go to Africa?
 That’s cool, come anyway and still enjoy the stories.

 A Life Well-Spent: Volunteering and Advocating